 - Avocado.
 Whether you consider an avocado a fruit or a vegetable, it’s full of vitamins and nutrients, including Vitamin E, that promote your overall health and well-being.
 Avocados are also rich in Vitamin C, providing the synergistic effect that boosts the effectiveness of both vitamins.

 All this food aside, some people can benefit greatly from taking a Vitamin E supplement.
 Whether you’re taking extra measures to prevent coronary heart disease, or you simply want to boost your body’s immune function or prevent inflammation, incorporating a pure Vitamin E supplement into your daily routine is an easy way to boost your daily intake.

 If you’re interested in Vitamin E supplementation, always consult your doctor first to see if it’s right for you.
 And if you’ve already got the green light to boost your daily intake, choose an all-natural supplement rather than a synthetic one that you’d find in big-box stores.
-Research your options and select supplements that contain no additives or fillers and only pure Vitamin E.
+Research your options and select the best Vitamin E supplements money can buy: those that contain no additives or fillers and only pure Vitamin E.